jjuannn/car-rental-agency/README.md

 ## To Do:

-- [ ] React frontend to consume the rest-api data.
+- [x] React frontend to consume the rest-api data.
+(Work in progress 🚧)

 - [ ] Testing when the app is finished.

 - [ ] Modify API error messages.

+## Features:

+- [x] 08/07/2021 - The frontend car 🚗 part is ready to use

 ## Instalation